recetasdemama/wordpress/wp-content/plugins/easy-adsense-lite/readme.txt

 == Change Log ==

+* V7.51: Renaming the plugin as requested by Google.
+[Nov 30, 2014]
+* V7.50: Renaming the plugin as requested by Google.
+[Nov 30, 2014]
 * V7.43: Admin page changes.
 [Oct 11, 2014]
 * V7.42: Suppressing a session start error on mobile devices.
 [Sep 9, 2014]
 * V7.41: Minor change to the admin interface.
 [Sep 9, 2011]